Oak Knoll Yard Sign w/ 4"H Silver or Brass Numbers

 Welcome Home.
-This modern steel address sign adds instant curb appeal to your home with modern aluminum street numbers.
+This modern steel address sign adds instant curb appeal to your home with 4"H modern aluminum street numbers.
 The stakes are inserted fully into the ground to give this sign the appearance of a solid piece of steel protruding from your yard.
 Also available in a larger size with 6"H numbers.

 4" solid aluminum numbers are included and come with industrial strength magnets attached (aka rare earth or neodymium magnets).
 They are easy to install and will stay put in all weather conditions.

 **Please make sure you add the correct amount of address numbers needed for your address or we will not be able to process your order.
 For example, if your address numbers are 802, you need to select "Three" in the "Address Number Quantity" drop down menu.